tttsaurus/Ingame-Info-Reborn/README.md

   - Slide Bar
   - Progress Bar
   - Draggable
-- A gui layout builder (✔)
+- A gui layout builder (partially done)
 - Introduce modular animation options for controls
 - Add crt support (runtime gui setup)

 ## Quick Start
 - Go to [GitHub Actions](https://github.com/tttsaurus/Ingame-Info-Reborn/actions)
-- Click on a workflow
+- Click on the latest workflow
 - Scroll down to the bottom and download the `Artifacts`
 - Unzip and `ingameinfo-[version].jar` is the mod file

 ## How to use
+Here's an easy example.
 ```java
 GuiLayoutBuilder builder = IgiGui.getBuilder();
 builder